About Our Genealogy Project

 Contributions

-We welcome all manner of contributions to this genealogical project from any and all persons.
+I welcome all manner of contributions to this genealogical project from any and all persons.

 You need not limit your contributions to items from your own past.
 Remember brothers, sisters, parents, spouses, in-laws, aunts, uncles, cousins, nieces, nephews, grandparents ... all manner, shapes and sizes of relatives.
 Please, do not send accounts of someone's most embarrassing moments without first receiving permission.

-If you do not feel comfortable sending such items to us, but you know someone who possesses such treasures, I encourage you to safeguard them for your own family.
+If you do not feel comfortable sending such items to me, but you know someone who possesses such treasures, I encourage you to safeguard them for your own family.
 Someone in the near future will be most grateful for your foresight.

 If you do make a submission to this genealogical project, it must always be with the understanding that your contribution may become part of internet, and thus available to anyone else.